North Carolina vs. Georgia Tech NCAA Football Odds, Plays and Insights | September 25, 2021

 North Carolina Stats and Trends

-- Thus far this season North Carolina has two wins against the spread.
+- North Carolina has two wins against the spread in three games this year.

-- The Tar Heels covered the spread in their only game when favored by 12.5 points or more.
+- The Tar Heels have been favored by 12.5 points or more once this season and covered the spread.

-- North Carolina's games this year have gone over the point total two times in three opportunities (66.7%).

-- When North Carolina records more than 17.7 points, it is 2-0 against the spread and 2-0 overall.
+- North Carolina is 2-0 against the spread and 2-0 overall this season when the team notches more than 17.7 points.

-- North Carolina is 2-1 against the spread and 2-1 overall when the team piles up over 285.7 yards.
+- When North Carolina totals more than 285.7 yards, the team is 2-1 against the spread and 2-1 overall.

 - This year, the Tar Heels have turned the ball over five times, while the Yellow Jackets have forced five.